xmtp/xmtp-dot-org/docs/tutorials/cli.md

 render(<MessageList title={title} messages={messages} />);
 ```

-The completed command will look like:
+The completed command will look like this:

 ```ts
 .command(